Updated: Jun 15

 A Certified Lactation Counselor (CLC) has completed 52 hours of training and passed a certification exam through the Academy of Lactation Policy and Practice.
 A CLC may also be a dietician, doulas, nurse, childbirth educator, and woman from the community with a passion for breastfeeding.
 They require certification every 3 years and 18 hours of CEU to recertify.
 An International Board Certified Lactation Consultant (IBCLC) has completed 90 hours of breastfeeding education ( some use CLC certification for their hours), is required to have 300-1000 hours of clinical practice, basic college health education, and passed a certification exam.
 IBCLC previously had to recertify every 10 years.
 As of 2022 IBCLC recertifies every 5 years and up to 75 CERPs depending on the IBCLC self-assessment, with 200 working hours.
+It is only a designation and not a formal training or education program.

 Lactation Counselor (CBI)